Vyral/base-template/_posts/2020-11-20-we-hope-you-had-a-wonderful-thanksgiving.md

 ---
 layout: post
-title: We Hopy You Had a Wonderful Thanksgiving!
+title: We Hope You Had a Wonderful Thanksgiving!
 date: 2020-11-20 00:00:00
 tags:
   - Clancy Real Estate